XML RSSSubscribe To This Site Now

 PRESSURE CANNING AT 10 POUNDS PRESSURE

-CANNING PIMIENTOS
+CANNING PIMENTOS

 PREP

-To peel, first roast whole peppers until skin begins to blacken in a 400 degree oven; approximately 3 to 4 minutes.
-Rinse off charred skins in cold water; drain well.
+To peel, first roast whole peppers until skin begins to blacken in a 400

 HOT PACK METHOD